Skip to main content

 If you don't have a smartphone...

-• You can still receive SMS text messages with passcodes.
+• You can still receive SMS text messages with passcodes, though these are less secure than a Push.
 Select "Other (and cell phones)"

 • When you're done enrolling, be sure to see the section on "Accessing protected services", below, since it's not immediately obvious how to get the SMS codes sent.

-• Alternatively, if necessary, you can request a "security token" or a “yubikey”.
-See section 3 below, "Obtaining a security token".
+• Alternatively, if necessary, SLAC affiliates can request a YubiKey.
+See "Obtaining a security token" below.

 If you select a smartphone...